vgmstream/vgmstream/doc/TXTP.md

 # TXTP FORMAT

-TXTP is a mini-playlist file for various purposes, mainly to make more playable certain games that use uncommon ways to play their audio.
+TXTP is a text file with commands, to improve support for games using audio in certain uncommon or undesirable ways.
+It's in the form of a mini-playlist or a wrapper with play settings.

 Simply create a file named `(filename).txtp`, and inside write the commands described below.